Jaffe-/NESizer2/README.md

 ### Changelog

+**29/08/14**: The NESIZER now has a logo!
+Done some fixes on the SRAM battery backup circuitry, I'm still battling some data corruption during power-off and power-on.
+Sample playback has been moved from flash to SRAM.

 **25/08/14**: Changed a lot of things in the user interface: Entering pattern notes now also includes a length setting, and octave setting.
 The upper 16 buttons are converted to "keyboard keys" when waiting for a note.
 The note is played on the corresponding channel whenever a new setting is made.
 Patterns are now storable in memory as well.
 While a pattern is playing the user can switch to patch programming mode and change parameters live.